mohamedyd/awesome_resources/ml-datasets-models.md

 ## Large Language Models

+* [LLM Compressor](https://github.com/vllm-project/llm-compressor): an easy-to-use library for optimizing models for deployment.
+LLM Compressor is open-source, integrates with HugginFace model repositories, and is compatible with the most popular open-source inferencing systems, such as VLLM Project and Hugging Face.

 * [How to use ngrok and colab to run large models for free?
 [Arabic]](https://lnkd.in/dsgbEGza): A trick to avoid costs of running GPUs while developing LLM applications.

 * [PDF Parsing](https://github.com/0xthierry/llama-parse-cli): The "Llama Parse CLI" is a command-line tool for parsing complex documents into machine and LLM-readable formats.
 It uses the LlamaIndex Parser API to handle PDFs with text, tables, and images.
 This tool helps you convert documents to markdown or JSON with a simple terminal command, streamlining data preparation for LLM training and fine-tuning tasks.